LaunchCodeEducation/java-web-development/src/chapters/thymeleaf-views/using-templates.rst

 Using a Template
 =================

-The video on this page provides you some live-coding practice with Thymeleaf templates.
-Be sure to code along as you watch the clip.
+The video on this page provides you some more live-coding practice with Thymeleaf templates.
+Return to your ``hello-spring`` project and code along as you watch the clip.

 .. admonition:: Warning